Liang-Zhinian/eShop/k8s/README.k8s.md

 + `imageTag`: Tag of the images to deploy to k8s.
 If not passed the name of the current branch is used.
 + `externalDns`: External DNS name of the k8s.
 This is only needed if you have configured a DNS that points to your k8s external IP.
 If you don't have any DNS configured do not pass this parameter.
 + `deployCI`: If `true` means that script is running under the context of a VSTS Hosted Build Agent. **You should never use this parameter from CLI**
-+ `buildBits`: means that the source code of eShopOnContainers will be built.
++ `buildBits`: means that the source code of eShop will be built.
 If you have built your code (and have all projects published in `obj/Docker/publish`) do not pass this parameter.
 Default value is `false`
 + `buildImages`: If `true` (default value) Docker images are built and pushed in the Docker registry.
 If you set this parameter to `false`, Docker images won't be built nor pushed in the Docker registry (but k8s' deployments and services will be redeployed).
 + `deployInfrastructure`: If `true` infrastructure containers (rabbitmq, mongo, redis, sql) will be deployed in k8s.
 If `false` those containers (and its related deployments and services in k8s) won't be deployed.
 + `dockerOrg`: Name of the organization in the registry where the images are (or will be pushed).
 Default value is `eshop` (which has images provided by Microsoft)